When it comes to the dynamic and ever-changing tech industry, it’s very fast when the knowledge turns outdated.

 - 8 Must-have Qualities For A Small Business Mentor

-- 90+ Best Junior Project Manager Performance Review Phrases
+- 80+ Best IT Program Manager Performance Review Phrases

 Carol T. Mahaffey is a certified American Author And a creator of Theleaderboy.
 Carol is a Self-Taught Marketer with 10+ Years of Experience.
 She brings her decade of experience to her current role, where she is dedicated to writing books, blogs, and articles, inspiring the world on how to become a better Leader.